Build a sidecar in your story

 Note:

-- On the slide panel, for the current slide thumbnail, click the options button and select Duplicate.
+- On the slide panel, for the current slide thumbnail, click Slide options and choose Duplicate slide.

 A second slide is added and the editor automatically shifts to that slide for you to continue editing.